 - In December, on the occasion of COP21, adidas and Parley for the Oceans showcase strategic sustainability for the industry presenting an innovative footwear concept, the 3D-printed Ocean Plastic shoe midsole, to demonstrate how the industry can re-think design and contribute to stop ocean plastic pollution.
 Click here to watch a recap video from the event.

-- In April, adidas launches its Sustainability Strategy ‘Sport needs a space’.
+- In April, adidas launches its Sustainability Roadmap for 2020.
 Deeply rooted in the company’s core belief that through sport we have the power to change lives, the strategy translates the company’s sustainable efforts into tangible goals and measurable objectives until 2020.
-The new Sustainability Strategy is a holistic strategy framework that follows the entire lifecycle of sport, from the spaces where sport is made (all places where products are created, designed, manufactured and shipped), sold (own retail, wholesale and e-commerce) and played (from the indoor court to the outdoor pitch all over the world).

-- We go plastic-bag free in our stores: As of April, plastic shopping bags are removed from the company’s own retail stores globally.
+- adidas goes plastic-bag free in its stores: As of April, plastic shopping bags are removed from the company’s own retail stores globally.

 - 50 ambassadors to save the oceans: In June, adidas announces the release of a limited number of the iconic running shoe showcased at the United Nations.
 The shoes were not for sale though.
 People had to ‘earn’ their pair by entering a creative Instagram contest, taking a pledge and committing to take action.